Ahmed Ezz (businessman)

-Life and career
+Entrepreneurship

-Ahmed Ezz was born to a Muslim Egyptian father, Lieutenant Abdel Aziz Ezz, and a Muslim Egyptian mother, Afaf Halawa, in 1959; into a family that had “traded building materials for generations,” according to The Washington Post.
-He was elected twice as the head of the Arab Iron and Steel Union.
-Prior to his work in organized labor, Ezz was a parliamentary member representing the districts of Sadat-Monouf-Sers al-Liyan in Monofuyia from the year 2000 to 2011, and also the Chairman of the Planning and Budgeting Committee of the People's Assembly of Egypt as a member of the National Democratic Party.
-(According to Al Jazeera, he resigned from the NDP on 29 January 2011.)
+Ahmed Ezz was born to Lieutenant Abdel Aziz Ezz, and Palestinian Afaf Halawa, in 1959; into a family that had “traded building materials for generations,” according to The Washington Post.

+At the age of 19, Ezz joined the family business, Ezz Foreign Trade Co. founded in 1959, importing steel.
+In 1989 they went into the ceramic tiles industry, founding Al Ezz for Ceramics and Porcelain - ECAP, known for the Gemma ceramics brand.
+In 1994, Ezz founded Ezz Steel SAE, diversifying into manufacturing of rebars.
+Al-Ezz for Ceramics was listed on the Egyptian Exchange in 1998, and Ezz Steel a year later, while acquiring a 21.5% controlling stake that same year in the state-owned Alexandria National Iron & Steel Company, which was later renamed Al-Ezz Dekheila Steel Company - Alexandria EZDK.
+Today, Ezz owns controlling stakes in these companies through his Al Ezz Group Holding for Industry and Investment.

+Political career

+Ezz went into politics in the 1990s, joining Hosni Mubarak's National Democratic Party, and becoming a major figure there, as the party secretary.
+Ezz ran for parliament representing the districts of Sadat-Monouf-Sers al-Liyan in Monofuyia, where his factories are, winning seats in 2000, 2005 and 2010.
+He was also elected head of the Planning and Budgeting Committee.

+Ezz was elected twice as the head of the Arab Iron and Steel Union.

 Prior to the revolution, opposition parties, other parliamentarians, and groups accused Ezz companies of monopolizing the steel industry in Egypt by holding more than 60 percent of the market share, describing it as an act that is backed up by the government, an act that was described by the active parliamentarian Aboul Ezz Al Hariri as "enhancing the proliferation of monopolies rather than fighting them".
 The groups mentioned are even blaming him of increasing the steel prices of as much as 70 percent.
 In response Ezz has told reporters that a competition law "would at least provide a legal framework preventing everyone from making accusations".

 Ezz companies were investigated twice for monopoly by the Egyptian Competition Authority, both before and after the January 2011 Revolution.
 The companies were found "not guilty" of any monopolistic or anti-competition actions both times.
-Ahmed Ezz was also prosecuted for the same charge and found not guilty by the Egyptian Economic Court in July 2013.
+Ahmed Ezz was also tried for profiteering and squandering public funds, in a case that was settled for $96 million in 2018.

 Ezz was planning on running in the 2015 Egyptian parliamentary election as an independent in the Sadat City constituency, though he lost his appeal after he was disqualified from running.
 Another appeal was adjourned until 22 April 2015.